Smooth quotients of principally polarized abelian varieties: Smooth quotients of principally polarized abelian varieties

-We finish this section with a result on the irreducibility of the theta divisor of a general element in the image of $\Phi_{t,g_1,\ldots,g_r,n}$.
+We finish this section by studying the irreducibility of the theta divisor of a general element in the image of $\Phi_{g_1,\ldots,g_s,n}$.
 This will be useful in order to study smooth quotients of Jacobians.
+As it turns out, the only non-trivial case is the standard construction, which is studied in the following proposition.